This post first published 10 June 2019, and updated 19 September 2021.

 Because I live in Northland, I usually get these in around June/July (and protect from rogue frosts).
 This crop usually begins producing new potatoes when our stored spuds run out (around September), and continues to supply us until our main harvest is ready.

-Next up, we plant around 6kg of Agria in mid-late October.
+Next up, we plant another 3kg of Agria and Desiree in mid-late October, then repeat it in January.
 This often returns us over 40kg of potatoes.
 We cure and store them to get us through winter.

 Chitting means to let the potatoes start to go green and grow shoots.
 This gives them a head-start when you plant them and reduces the chance they’ll just rot in the soil.